Apple Watch review: Design

 We’ve seen lots of fitness trackers over the years, and they’ve typically struck us as pretty formulaic: plasticky wristbands with little fashion appeal.
 One activity tracker brand tried to convince us that their activity tracker was designed to appeal to a fashion-conscious woman; they even thought that women would wear it around their neck like a necklace.
 But at the end of the day, it wasn’t jewellery.
-None of the fitness trackers on the market are.
+None of the fitness trackers on the market is.

 It’s a similar story with smartwatches.
 Sure, over the past year they’ve become more and more popular with guys looking for the latest tech gadget, but they don’t appeal to everyone.
 One major issue is that most smartwatches are designed for men.
 They wouldn’t sit comfortably on a smaller wrist.